adreyer/Vortex-Based-Magic/README.rst

 b. instants and sorceries
 c. ninth edition storm crows
 d. overpowered ones
-f. those owned by the emperor
+e. those owned by the emperor
-g. those not included in this classification
+f. those not included in this classification

 Before you play a system for arbitrating inconsistency and incompleteness should be agreed on.
 If you come up with solutions that work please fork this and send a pull request.